kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/8/23: Changed to work with the new output files.

-Updated 3/15/23: Sections removed to contain only necessary code for article.
+Updated 3/16/23: Sections removed to contain only necessary code for article.
+Updated to include living donors.

 ### 5. candidates_analysis_sensitivity.Rmd